rot256/boxtransport/README.md

 Q : Can I mix .ReadFrame with the .Write method?

 A : Yes, but it is probably a bad idea (see previous question).

+---

+Q : How do I add BoxTransport?

+A : go get github.com/rot256/boxtransport